 The long-standing farm has been around since the 1800s and has been through six generations of family farming, so it’s probably one of the oldest orchards in Kentucky!
 That being said, it’s important to remember when you’re visiting, they only accept cash.
 Just part of the charm of the old-school traditions.

-Fresh produce aside, the roadside shed also stocks all of our favorite sticky accouterments like fruited jams, honey, maple syrups, and caramel dipped apples.
+Fresh apples aside, the roadside shed also stocks all of our favorite sticky accouterments like fruited jams, honey, maple syrups, and caramel dipped apples.

 If you’re close to the area you can also take advantage of their weekly CSA boxes, packed with fresh farm picks.
 The CSA boxes go from around July to October, and sign up can be found through their website.